tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:forAmendment
 - Preferred Label: for Amendment
-- Definition: Relates an AmendmentMethod to an Amendment.
+- Definition: Relates a bdqffdq:AmendmentMethod to a bdqffdq:Amendment.
 - SubClass Of: amendmentProperty; forDataQualityNeed
 - Range [ owl:someValuesFrom bdqffdq:forAmendment ]
-- Comments: Use to link AmendmentMethods to Amendments.
-Describes the relationship between an AmendmentMethod (solutions) and an Amendment (needs).
+- Comments: Use to link a bdqffdq:AmendmentMethod to a bdqffdq:Amendment.
+Describes the relationship between a bdqffdq:AmendmentMethod (Solutions layer, see Figure 3 in Veiga et al., 2017) and a bdqffdq:Amendment (Need layer, see Figure 3 in Veiga et al., 2017).

 ********************